Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ2: Limiting Factors

 \item{\textsc{Not Allowed Payload} (880 Versions) refers to cases where the payload is intercepted by validation logic introduced in the security patch.
 Since the original exploit design does not account for this mitigation, the test outcome manifests as a failure.
 However, the output triggers an exception indicating that the input is blocked (e.g., \textit{prevented for security reasons} in \textit{jackson-databind}).}

-\item{\textsc{Unhandled Exceptions} (60 Versions) refers to exploits exhibit newly introduced, potentially harmful behaviors in patched versions.
-For example, in CVE-2018-1324, although version 1.16 is marked as patched, executing the disclosed exploit on this version triggers an unreported \textit{ArrayIndexOutOfBoundsException}.}
+\item{\textsc{Unhandled Exceptions} (60 Versions) refers to cases in which exploits exhibit newly introduced, potentially harmful behaviors in patched versions.
+For example, in CVE-2018-1324, although version 1.16 is marked as patched, executing the exploit on this version triggers an unreported \textit{ArrayIndexOutOfBoundsException}.}

 \end{itemize}

 The remaining 89 versions are attributed to \textbf{unexpected exploitation}, which means the exploit assertion is being satisfied even on patched versions.
 This leads to false positives and compromises the precision of exploit-based affected version identification.